CIBR-Okubo-Lab/VNC_matching_final/README.md

 # Codes for the [VNC Matching Challenge](https://codex.flywire.ai/app/vnc_matching_challenge)

-This repo contains the Team CIBR's solution for the VNC Challenge (members: Xin Zheng, Zuoyu Zhang, and Tatsuo Okubo).
+This repo contains the Team CIBR's solution for the VNC Challenge (members: Xin Zheng, Zuoyu Zhang, and Tatsuo Okubo at [Chinese Institute for Brain Research, Beijing](https://cibr.ac.cn/)).
 The [competition](https://codex.flywire.ai/app/vnc_matching_challenge) was organized by the FlyWire team at Princeton University, and we thank the organizers for this opportunity.

 ## Access the data
 To access the data, visit the [competition website](https://codex.flywire.ai/app/vnc_matching_challenge) and download the following: